joeycoakleyavi/avi-cluster-cfn/README.md

 ## Pre-requsites
 - You must have an SSH keypair in the region you wish to deploy into.
 - The Avi Vantage product should be scribed to in the [AWS Marketplace](https://aws.amazon.com/marketplace/pp/B01ICD3R7E).
-- The deploy.zip archive must be present in an S3 bucket in the region you wish to deploy into.

 ## Notes
 - Deployment can take up to 30 minutes